Back to Blog

 "What will you do after graduation?"

 The most dangerous question.
-Your answer must focus on India.
+Your answer must point toward India.

 8